Particl-Community/academy/in-depth/indepth_staking.rst

 Staking Options
 ---------------

-PPoS is a modern and flexible Proof-of-Stake consensus mechanism.
+:term:`PPoS` is a modern and flexible Proof-of-Stake consensus mechanism.
 Its most unique and groundbreaking feature is the ability to delegate your coin's staking power to a separate staking node that contains no coin.
 That's what's called "cold staking".

 Not only does cold staking provide you with the most secure staking solution available anywhere, it also unlocks a ton of ways you can stake your PART coins, each with its own benefits and considerations.